RetroPie/RetroPie-Docs/docs/Child-friendly-EmulationStation.md

 Setting a game to be a favorite can be done using the metadata editor (press select, then 'edit this games metadata', scroll down to 'favorite on/off').
 If your [theme](#themes) allows it, you can also toggle the favorite state quickly by pressing 'x'.

 ## Gamelist.xml
-So in three new tags have been introduced: favorites, kid game, and hidden (all boolean).
+So in all, three new tags have been introduced: favorites, kid game, and hidden (all boolean).
 `<game>`
  	`...`
  	`<favorite>false</favorite>`